 Prep the skin with a layer of Trinny London BFF SPF 30 Cream.
 You can smooth it on with your fingertips, or use a brush, the choice is yours.
 This lightweight skin perfector contains microencapsulated pigments that blend perfectly with your skin tone, instantly taking the edge off of any redness.
 The coverage is barely-there, and for low-key redness that may be all you need.

-Depending on your skin type, follow with either Trinny London BFF Rebalance serum-foundation or BFF-De-Stress tinted serum.
-Rebalance has been formulated with oily, congested complexions in mind, with a medium level of coverage and a soft-focus matte finish.
-BFF De-Stress is perfect for normal to dry skin in need of a boost, with low to medium coverage and a dewy, radiant finish.
+Follow with Trinny London BFF-De-Stress tinted serum.
+It's perfect for normal to dry skin in need of a boost, with low to medium coverage and a dewy, radiant finish.

 As with the BFF SPF 30 Cream, both can be applied using your fingertips or a brush.
 Our advice is to start on one side of the face, in the areas where the redness is most pronounced.
 This approach will allow you to really work into those areas, as well as see the difference from one side to the other.